kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Typeahead.md

 - We can completely remove such terms from the trie when the regular update happens, meanwhile, we can add a filtering layer on each server which will remove any such term before sending them to users.
-### Ranking criteria for suggestions?
-In addition to a simple count, for terms
+### Ranking criteria
-ranking, we have to consider other factors too, e.g., freshness, user location, language, demographics, personal history etc.
+- In addition to a simple count, for terms ranking, we have to consider other factors too, e.g., freshness, user location, language, demographics, personal history etc.
 ### Interviewer: what if the trie gets too large for one machine?
 - We could have multiple QueryService based on splitting on character (Sharding)
+-
 #### How is trie stored across multiple machines?
 - We use **consistent hashing** to decide which machine a particular string belongs 2
 - e.g 1: when "ad" comes, we calculate its hashing value, assuming it's 1, then we would go to Query Service 1 to either read/write/update in the Service 1 Tries for the "ad".
 At this time, even though other Query Service Tries also contains "ad" node, we won't store anything there